Enable Screen Saver on Windows using Intune

 Conclusion

 This blog post covered enabling a screen-saver policy on Windows devices through the Intune admin center.
 Make sure to follow all the settings demonstrated in the blog post to enable the screen saver.
-If you desire a custom screen saver, you’ll need to first copy the screen saver file (.scr) to the device and then specify the path in the Force specific screen saver (User) setting.
+If you want to set a custom screen saver, you’ll need to first copy the screen saver file (.scr) to the device and then specify the path in the Force specific screen saver (User) setting.

 Leave a Comment